Gambia president says flying home after gunfire rocks Banjul

 In recent years, he has frequently reshuffled senior military and civilian officials, a policy that has prevented potential rivals accruing power but has also stoked instability.

-(Reporting by David Lewis, Bate Felix and Diadie Ba in Dakar, Madjiasra Nako in N'Djamena and Ingrid Melander in Paris; Writing by David Lewis and Matthew Mpoke Bigg; Editing by Larry King)
+(Reporting by David Lewis, Bate Felix and Diadie Ba in Dakar, Madjiasra Nako in N'Djamena, Ingrid Melander in Paris and Sandra Maler in Wsahington; Writing by David Lewis and Matthew Mpoke Bigg; Editing by Larry King and Richard Chang)